AbeHandler/rookie/README.md

 #### Rookie.

 Imagine you are a new reporter just assigned to a beat.
 Or a community activist interested in researching a certain political figure or government agency.
 News archives have lots of information that can help bring you up to speed.
 But reading thousands (or millions) of articles returned from a search enginge takes lots of time.
-So you'll have to spend a lot of time before you understand what is going on.
 Rookie is designed to help you.

 [Abe Handler](https://www.abehandler.com "Abe Handler") did most of the research and coding for Rookie.
 He got lots of conceptual help from [Steve Myers](https://twitter.com/myersnews "Steve Myers") and [Brendan O'Connor](http://brenocon.com "Brendan O'Connor").